California Penal Code

 Ask a Lawyer About California Crime Codes

 If you are facing criminal charges in California, it is essential to discuss your case with a knowledgeable California criminal defense attorney.
-When you work with Griffin Law Firm, we can help describe the nature of the charges against you, the possible repercussions if you are convicted, and the prospective legal defenses that you may be able to mount to protect your rights and freedom.
+When you work with Griffin Law Office, APC, we can help describe the nature of the charges against you, the possible repercussions if you are convicted, and the prospective legal defenses that you may be able to mount to protect your rights and freedom.

 Your criminal defense attorney will likewise go over the possibility of securing a plea deal with the prosecutor in which you accept a misdemeanor conviction rather than a felony conviction and get a lighter sentence in exchange for your cooperation.
 However, the specific defense strategy we use will depend on the unique factors of your case, so it is essential to schedule a free consultation with us as soon as possible.
 With so much at stake, time is of the essence, so please contact us today to begin building a strong defense.